 Cons – A Series Of Clichés, Disappeared Probability

-I would like to use the message about the child abuse as an example.
+I want to use the message about child abuse as an example.
 Although the intention was good, the transition from a horror thriller to family drama was rocky, which leaves the audience question the overall storyline.
 A lack of Ina’s narrative makes us wonder exactly how much pain she suffered to act in such way.
-Also the simple-minded characters diminishes the probability of the story.
+Also, the simple-minded characters diminish the probability of the story.

 Pros – Children’s Acting and Kim Nam Gil’s Character

 Kim Nam Gil’s character Kyung Hoon is also unique.
-This character shows a whole new charm of the actor who played Kim Hae Il, a hot-blooded priest, in “The Fiery Priest.”
-Kyung Hoon, who seems shallow but serious when needed enlivens the story.
-And his exorcism ritual with both Eastern and Western features mixed together makes the movie more fun to watch.
+This character shows a whole new charm of the actor who played Kim Hae Il, a hot-blooded priest in “The Fiery Priest.”
+Kyung Hoon, who seems shallow but serious when needed, enlivens the story.
+And his exorcism ritual with both Eastern and Western features mixed makes the movie more fun to watch.

 Cons – Much Too Familiar Character Played By Ha Jung Woo